TritonDataCenter/rfd/rfd/0036/README.md

 - `==~`: The new container should be on the same node as the container(s) identified by `<value>`.
 I.e. this is a best effort or "soft" rule.
 - `!=~`: The new container should be on a different node as the container(s) identified by `<value>`.
 I.e. this is a best effort or "soft" rule.

-Strawman examples, formatted in JSON5:
+Strawperson examples, formatted in JSON5:

 ```json5
 {